Wave, Listen to Me!: Drama

 A television drama adaptation was announced in February 2023, starring Fuka Koshiba as Minare Koda.
-The series is directed by Takashi Sumida, Osamu Katayama, and Hisashi Ueda, based on a screenplay by Kazunao Furuya, and the music is composed by Yuki Hayashi and Shōgo Yamashiro.
+The series, titled in English as Born to Be on Air!, was directed by Takashi Sumida, Osamu Katayama, and Hisashi Ueda, based on a screenplay by Kazunao Furuya, and the music was composed by Yuki Hayashi and Shōgo Yamashiro.
 It aired on TV Asahi and its affiliates from April 21 to June 9, 2023.

 Reception

 Wave, Listen to Me! was nominated for the ninth, tenth and thirteenth Manga Taishō in 2016, 2017 and 2020, respectively.
 The series ranked 6th on Takarajimasha's Kono Manga ga Sugoi! guidebook list of 2016 top manga for male readers.